Note: This traumatic situation happened in the 90s, something I’ll never forget.

-Several months of working the drive-thru window at my new banking job, I looked forward to working the inside lobby.
+After several months of working the drive-thru window at my new banking job, I looked forward to working the inside lobby.
 I retrieved my cash box and set up my drawer like any other day, with the exception of being stationed alongside manager and friend, Judy, with her fifteen years of experience in the industry.
 Once all bank tellers were set with their consignment items, our security guard Victor, unlocked the front doors and opened for business.
-Because it was the beginning of the week, I felt confident the day would go fairly smooth.
+Because it was the beginning of the week, I felt confident the day would go by fairly smoothly.

-Another hooded gunman appeared, waving his rifle, shoving customers and employees along the wall, yelling at them to drop down and not move.
-Staring in disbelief and in shock, as if frozen in time, we tellers behind the counters, were still standing with hands in the air.
+Another hooded gunman appeared, waving his rifle, shoving customers and employees along the wall, and yelling at them to drop down and not move.
+Staring in disbelief and in shock, as if frozen in time, we tellers behind the counters were still standing with hands in the air.
 As thoughts reeled in my brain, I hardly noticed that my hand was slowly etching out attempting to set off a silent alarm hidden under the counter inches from me.
-Out of no where, one of the gunmen jumped on top of my station, glaring with his gun pointed at me and growls, “You!
+Out of nowhere, one of the gunmen jumped on top of my station, glaring with his gun pointed at me, and growled, “You!
 Down, now.
 Or I’ll pop you!”

 One of the gunmen stood by the front door, holding everyone at bay spewing profanities and waving his gun back and forth.
 After what seemed like an eternity, the two gunmen ran out from the vault, throwing money bags at their partner by the exit.
 They ordered everyone to remain down as they scurried out the front door.
 After the ruckus, we began to stir and rise from our positions.
 Peering out of the windows we noticed the police were already on the scene (an alarm had indeed gone off), and they were in hot pursuit of the bank robbers who apparently had jumped into a getaway car.
 Instantly, I thought of Judy and the rest who had gone into the vault.
 They were still inside!
 Were they hurt?
 Still alive?
 I shuddered to think.